nennigb/EasterEig/README.md

 Exceptional points (EP) of non-Hermitian systems correspond to particular values of the parameter leading to defective eigenvalue.
 At the EP, both eigenvalues and eigenvectors are merging.

 The aim of this package is to **locate** exceptional points and to **reconstruct** the eigenvalue loci.
-The theoretical part of this work is described in [1], for the location of exceptional points_ and illustrated in [2] for eigenvalue reconstruction in structural dynamics.
+The theoretical part of this work is described in [1], for the location of _exceptional points_ and illustrated in [2] for eigenvalue reconstruction in structural dynamics.

+The method requires the computation of successive derivatives of two selected eigenvalues with respect to the parameter so that, after recombination, regular functions can be constructed.
+This algebraic manipulation permits the localization of exceptional points (EP), using standard root-finding algorithms and the computation of the associated Puiseux series up to an arbitrary order.
+This representation, which is associated with the topological structure of Riemann surfaces allows to efficiently approximate the selected pair in a certain neighbourhood of the EP.

 To use this package :